>

 About

-Jon Stock’s first J. S. Monroe novel, Find Me (Head of Zeus, 2017), has been translated into fourteen languages.
-The book experimented with unreliable narration and explored popular neuroscience and psychopharmacology, themes that were revisited in Forget My Name (Head of Zeus, 2018) and The Other You (Head of Zeus, 2020).
-In terms of genre, they are a hybrid mix of psychological suspense and police procedural, with a dash of espionage.
+Jon’s first J. S. Monroe novel, Find Me (Head of Zeus, 2017), has been translated into fourteen languages.
+The book experimented with unreliable narration and explored popular neuroscience and psychopharmacology, themes that were revisited in Forget My Name (Head of Zeus, 2018), The Other You (Head of Zeus, 2020) and The Man on Hackpen Hill (Head of Zeus, 2021).
+In terms of genre, they are generally a hybrid mix of psychological suspense and police procedural, with a dash of espionage.
+His most recent novel, No Place to Hide (Head of Zeus, 2023), was a standalone thriller based on a loose retelling of Dr Faustus.

-For many years, Jon Stock worked as a freelance journalist, writing about the arts for the Independent and the Times, before moving to New Delhi, where he worked as a stringer for the Daily Telegraph and the South China Morning Post.
+For many years, Jon worked as a freelance journalist, writing arts and investigative features for the Independent and the Times, before moving to New Delhi, where he worked as a stringer for the Daily Telegraph and the South China Morning Post.
 On his return to the UK, he joined the staff of the Daily Telegraph and became editor of the paper’s Saturday weekend lifestyle supplement.

-Jon Stock lives in Wiltshire with his wife, a photographer, and they have three adult children.
-His J. S. Monroe novels are set in a village not dissimilar to his own and play on the contrast between the county’s beautiful, Neolithic landscape and its sinister ‘deep state’ undercurrents.
+Jon became a fulltime author in 2015.
+He lives in Wiltshire with his wife, a photographer, and they have three adult children.
+His J. S. Monroe novels are often set in a village not dissimilar to his own and play on the contrast between the county’s beautiful, Neolithic landscape and its sinister ‘deep state’ undercurrents.

 More from Jon Stock